ImNotDarren/Business/documents/proposal.md

 ## Question/Need

 Lyft is a similar app with Uber but it's not performing as well as Uber.
-Most people would still pick Uber as their first transportation app to use.
-By analyzing Uber and Lyft ride dataset, we're able to provide Lyft a solution to increase its market and gain more profit.
+According to our dataset, 54% of the customers use Uber and 46% of them use Lyft.
+There isn't a big difference which is good news, but by analyzing Uber and Lyft ride dataset, we're able to provide Lyft a solution to make its market share even bigger and gain more profit.

 ## Data discription